-In a large bowl, using a hand mixer or wooden spoon, cream melted butter and sugar.
-Add flax egg and vanilla and mix until everything is combined.
+In a large bowl, using a stand mixer, hand mixer or wooden spoon, cream room temperature butter and sugar.
+Add flax egg and vanilla and mix until light and fluffy.

 Add dry ingredients to wet ingredients and quickly mix together.
-You can use the hand mixer on medium speed or a spatula to gently fold the flour mixture in.
+You can use the mixers on low to medium speed or a spatula to gently fold the flour mixture in.
 You don’t want to overwork the flour.
 When the flour starts to disappear, fold in chocolate chips.

-Use a cookie or ice cream scoop to create small balls of dough and roll them between your palms.
-Place cookie dough in the fridge for at least 20 minutes before baking.
+Use a cookie or ice cream scoop to create small scoops of dough.
 I like forming the balls and then using a ziplock bag to store them in the fridge.
 This way I can always pop some cookies in the oven when I’m craving them.